 UWB also lends itself well to performance in wide-open spaces like warehouses and plants.
 Manufacturing is often cited as one of the fastest growing vertical markets for RTLS.
-Learn more in this white paper from AirFinder on RTLS in manufacturing.
+Learn more in this white paper on RTLS in manufacturing.

 Supply chain and logistics RTLS focuses on locating inventory in warehouses as well as throughout supply chains.
 Warehouse and indoor use cases are similar to other RTLS use cases, but mobile supply chain tracking often requires GPS, cellular, or other types of tracking that can communicate outside a tightly controlled IT environment, like a warehouse.

 Retail real-time locating system applications generally involve inventory tracking, anti-theft, and customer and employee tracking.
 Retail advertising via beacons and mobile apps could be considered a sub-segment of the retail RTLS market.
 Most retail solutions are simple RFID systems that help prevent theft and control inventory.
 More advanced RTLS technologies for retail are often too expensive for all but the most high-end retailers.

 Oil & gas RTLS systems are used to track assets and ensure safety throughout a facility, like a refinery or oil rig, as well as to control and monitor assets over larger areas, like pipelines and oil fields.
 The harsh industrial environments common in the oil and gas industry often require specialized RTLS tags and infrastructure.